TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorials.md

 graph, representative_periods, timeframe = create_graph_and_representative_periods_from_csv_folder(input_dir)
 ```

-To create the model we also need a time partition for the constraints.
+We also need a time partition for the constraints to create the model.
-Creating an energy problem automatically computes this data, but since we are doing it manually, we need to compute it ourselves.
+Creating an energy problem automatically computes this data, but since we are doing it manually, we need to calculate it ourselves.

 ```@example manual
 constraints_partitions = compute_constraints_partitions(graph, representative_periods)